dgarcia-riq/puppet-ansible/README.md

 ## Limitations

-This module has been tested on [Centos 7.3, Ubuntu 16.04 and Debian 9].
+This module has been tested on:
+  * Centos 6
+  * Centos 7
+  * Ubuntu 16.04
+  * Ubuntu 14.04
+  * Debian 8
+  * Debian 9
+  * Fedora 26

 ## Contributors